Saurabhraj5162/INM701_CW/README.md

             and training on undersampled and oversampled data.
             Then CNN traiing on undersampled data concluded by a tabular comparision.
+Training3: It contains the resampling code.
+Here the datasets is resampled into
+            multiple balanced datasets and an ensemble model of decision trees is trained.

 Saved_Models directory contains the saved weights of best model (Random Forest in this case).